 When change events are emitted by Web Awesome components, they should be named wa-change

 should not result in a change event being emitted.
-This is consistent
+This is consistent with how native form controls work.

 Custom properties allow users to customize Web Awesome components by exposing specific styles across a component's shadow boundary.
 Use custom properties to expose key characteristics of a component for low-level theming.
 Avoid using custom properties for styles that may interfere with proper rendering.